yujinhanml/yujinhanml.github.io/_pages/about.md

 ---

-I am currently a Ph.D. candidate in the Department of Computer Science at The University of Hong Kong (HKU), supervised by [Prof.Difan Zou](https://difanzou.github.io).
-Prior to this, I completed my Master's degree in Science at Yale University, where I collaborated closely with [Prof.Leying Guan](https://campuspress.yale.edu/lguan) and [Prof.Sten H. Vermund](https://ysph.yale.edu/profile/sten-vermund/), and I also hold a Bachelor's degree in Statistics from Renmin University of China (RUC).
+I am currently a Computer Science Ph.D. candidate at the University of Hong Kong (HKU), fortunate to be under the guidance of [Prof.Difan Zou](https://difanzou.github.io).
+Prior to this, I completed my Master's degree at Yale University, where I collaborated closely with [Prof.Leying Guan](https://campuspress.yale.edu/lguan) and [Prof.Sten H. Vermund](https://ysph.yale.edu/profile/sten-vermund/), and I also hold a Bachelor's degree from Renmin University of China (RUC).
 Here is my [CV](https://github.com/yujinhan98/yujinhan98.github.io/blob/master/yujin_CV_2023.pdf).

-I am open to any challenging research topics in machine learning and statistical learning.
-My research goal is to propose simple and novel methods with theoretical support to reveal the essence of problems and provide new perspectives for the ML community.
+I maintain a curiosity for any challenging research topics in machine learning and statistical learning, exploring them with the aim of creating technology that can benefit the general public.
+My research goal is to propose simple and novel methods with elegant theoretical support to uncover the essence of problems and offer new perspectives for the ML community.
 Recently, I focus on subpopulation shift problems in domain generalization.